1glogo/Code-Sharing-Platform_Hyperskill/README.md

 For H2 database information and localhost server port see ./Code Sharing Platform/task/src/resources/application.properties.

+Code can be found in ./Code Sharing Platform/task/src/platform/.

 No testing file is provided as all testing was part of Jetbrains Hyperskill course.

 ## Contact Information: